Cap de Creus lighthouse - Port de la Selva - Llançà

 The GR 11 goes out of the town along Carrer Casanova, which branches off to the left just as you are entering Maçanet de Cabrenys.
 You walk through a housing estate before eventually taking a track out into the country.
 The GR markings are easy to follow and well and truly visible.

+Here I would like to give a wholehearted thank you to those people who go round marking the trails.
+Without their help, some people like me wouldn`t be able to fulfil some of our dreams.
+Thank you!
 Not long after leaving Maçanet de Cabrenys, I was so busy taking in all that lovely surrounding countryside that I took the wrong trail.
 However, this particular time there was a farmer at hand who was able to send me in the right direction.
 He was ploughing his field and on seeing me going what he thought was the wrong way, blew the horn of his tractor to attract my attention and sent me in the right direction.
 At this point the track became a narrow rocky path as I moved slowly downwards.

 In just less than an hour after leaving Maçanet de Cabrenys I reached Molí d`en Robert, an old mill converted into a restaurant, which is open on holidays and in summer.
 Once again the GR 11 becomes a track as we start the first uphill climb towards Sant Andreu d'Oliveda, a Romanesque chapel,and then later another uphill climb to La Trilla.
 On the way up we pass Font del Rimaló, where I topped up my water bottle, and then later Mas Rimaló.
 From La Trilla on to Albanyà it's a downhill trek almost all the way.